• Skip to primary navigation

 From: The Bump

 Growing your family?
-A new baby is always a blessing, but if you’re not careful, she can easily break your budget.
+A new baby is always a blessing, but if you’re not careful, baby expenses can easily break your budget.
 After all, shopping for baby things is exhilarating!
 Here are ways to enjoy your new bundle of joy while keeping your finances under wraps.

 12. Save money for college